northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 ## Won't this accelerate gentrification?

-Streets and businesses are not what make a community like Verdun great – it's the people and its connections that make it great.
-We love our community, and it's essential Verdun be kept affordable to low income and long term residents.

 The housing crisis is among the most pressing issues faced by residents of Montreal.
 Regulations must be strengthened and enforced to combat speculation, greed, and predatory real estate ownership practices.

 Although we are committed to addressing these inequities in our city, the focus of this initiative is to address transportation inequity and its impact on public health and safety.
+We love our community, and it’s essential Verdun be kept affordable to low income and long term residents.

 Addressing environmental gentrification requires regulatory changes, and should be dealt with urgently by higher levels of government and community organizations.
-We'd like to acknowledge the organizations doing work on the issue of tenants rights in Verdun:
+We’d like to acknowledge the organizations doing work on the issue of tenants rights in Verdun:

 [Comité d'action des citoyennes et citoyens de Verdun](https://cacv-verdun.org/)